dfns/dfns-api-docs/api-docs/authentication/credential-management/listUserCredentials.md

-# ListUsers
+# List User Credentials

-`GET /auth/manage/users`
+`GET /auth/credentials`

-Lists all users in the caller's organization.
+Lists all credentials for a user.

 ### Required Permissions <a href="#scopes" id="scopes"></a>